LONG ARTICLE! 35 – 45 minute read:

 The next step before glassing would be to paint the foam blank and/or apply any logos you might want to display.
 But as this is not an essential part of board-building, and since it involves a whole other set of skills and tools, we’ll skip straight to How To Glass A Surfboard – which you will find below.

 Glassing is perhaps the most intriguing and demanding stage in board building.
-To glass a surfboard – that is, to waterproof and finish it – you will need to laminate layers of fibreglass cloth onto the blank, then seal coat it with the resin of choice.
-This process not only requires dexterity and a basic knowledge of chemistry, but also lots of planning, patience and focus.
+To glass a surfboard – that is, to waterproof and finish it – you will need to laminate layers of fiberglass cloth onto the blank, then seal coat it with the resin of choice.
+This process not only requires dexterity and basic knowledge of chemistry but also lots of planning, patience, and focus.

 There are a few theoretical bits we need to understand in order to have a functional, well-glassed board – such as how glass schedules work, the difference between cloths and resins, as well as details about technique – all of which you should plan ahead.